The Adams differentials on the classes $h_j^3$: Code

 Our goal in the next pair of sections is to prove \Cref{E2 descriptions}.
 In this section we prove a weak form of \Cref{E2 descriptions}(3).
-In fact, as explained in \Cref{sec:review} the $E_2$-page of the motivic Adams sseq for $S^{0,0}/\tau$ is isomorphic to the $E_2$-page of the Cartan--Eilenberg sseq, therefore the main object of this section is the Cartan--Eilenberg $E_2$-page.
+In fact, as explained in \Cref{tridegree} the $E_2$-page of the motivic Adams sseq for $S^{0,0}/\tau$ is isomorphic to the $E_2$-page of the $\textsl{classical}$ Cartan--Eilenberg sseq, therefore the main object of this section is the Cartan--Eilenberg $E_2$-page.
 In order to gain access to this $E_2$-page we construct an algebraic Atiyah--Hirzebruch sseq, converging to the Cartan-Eilenberg $E_2$-page.
 Then, in \Cref{sec:cess} we study the differentials in the Cartan--Eilenberg sseq and use this information to complete the proof of \Cref{E2 descriptions}.

-In order to motivate our strategy, let us focus on a particular claim from \Cref{E2 descriptions}: the class $h_0^3g_{n+1}$ on the Adams $7$-line is non-trivial.
-On the $E_2$-page of the Cartan--Eilenberg sseq this class is detected by $q_0^3 \cdot g_n$ and therefore it suffices for us to do two things (1) show that $q_0^3 \cdot g_n$ is non-trivial on the Cartan--Eilenberg $E_2$-page and (2) show that $q_0^3 \cdot g_n$ is not the target of a Cartan--Eilenberg differential.
+In order to motivate our strategy, let us focus on a particular claim from \Cref{E2 descriptions}(1): the class $h_0^3g_{n+1}$ on the Adams $7$-line is non-trivial for $n \geq 3$.
+On the $E_2$-page of the Cartan--Eilenberg sseq this class is detected by $q_0^3 \cdot g_n$ (see \Cref{ntn:frob names} below for the index shifting from $g_{n+1}$ to $g_n$) and therefore it suffices for us to do two things (1) show that $q_0^3 \cdot g_n$ is non-trivial on the Cartan--Eilenberg $E_2$-page and (2) show that $q_0^3 \cdot g_n$ is not the target of a Cartan--Eilenberg differential.
 The class $q_0^3 \cdot q_n$ is detected by a non-trivial class of the same name on the algebraic Atiyah--Hirzebruch $E_1$-page and we prove (1) by showing that this class is not the target of an algebraic Atiyah--Hirzebruch differential.
 We depict this strategy in the diagram of spectral sequences below.

 \begin{ntn} In order to give names to elements on the $E_2$-page we use the injective map

 together with the Frobenius isomorphism $\P \cong \A$ so that we can use the familiar names from $\Ext_{\A}$.
 Note that this use of the Frobenius in naming classes means that the class $a$ on Cartan--Eilenberg $E_2$-page will detect the class $\Sq^0(a)$ in $\Ext_{\A}$.
 In particular, this means that the class $h_j^3$ on the motivic Adams $E_2$-page corresponds to the class $h_{j-1}^3$ on the Cartan--Eilenberg $E_2$-page. \end{ntn}